procore-oss/blueprinter/README.md

 ---

-Blueprinter provides the ability to specify `transform`s on views, which will enable the processing and transforming of resulting view field hashes prior to serialization.
+Blueprinter provides the ability to specify `transform`s on views, which enable further processing and transforming of resulting view field hashes prior to serialization.

 Use `transform` to specify one transformer to be included for serialization.
 A transformer is a class, extending `Blueprinter::Transformer` and implementing the `transform` method.